Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

 The Adult Cystic Fibrosis (CF) Care Program at UPMC is one of the largest adult cystic fibrosis programs in the United States.
-Patients from the Antonio J. and Janet Palumbo Cystic Fibrosis Center at Children’s Hospital of Pittsburgh of UPMC are transitioned to UPMC’s adult care program at about age 18-21.
+Patients from the Antonio J. and Janet Palumbo Cystic Fibrosis Center at UPMC Children's Hospital of Pittsburgh are transitioned to UPMC’s adult care program at about age 18-21.

 The adult care team consists of pulmonologists, an advanced practice nurse, nurse coordinators, a palliative care nurse practitioner, a nutritionist, respiratory therapist, pharmacist, and a social worker.
 Specialists in endocrine, gastroenterology, ENT (ear, nose and throat), surgery, as well as other subspecialists familiar with cystic fibrosis patients are readily available on-site.
 In addition, the Adult CF Care Program has a close working relationship with UPMC’s Lung Transplant Program.

 UPMC’s Adult CF Care Program is located in the Falk Medical Building’s Comprehensive Lung Center.
 Patients requiring hospital care are admitted either to UPMC Shadyside or UPMC Presbyterian.
 Meet the Adult Cystic Fibrosis Center doctors and staff.